beeb/coffee-scale-app/README.md

 - The microcontroller can charge a LiPo or Li-ion battery and report its charge level
 - The web-app persists user settings in the browser's local storage

-## Aknowledgments
+## Acknowledgments

-This project was made possible by the following projects and people (amongst others):
+This project was made possible by the following projects and people (amongst others).
+Thanks to them!

 [hx711-lopy](https://github.com/robert-hh/hx711-lopy) by robert-hh
 [SimpleKalmanFilter](https://github.com/denyssene/SimpleKalmanFilter) by denyssene